Elliediazz/Dwell_Log_Analysis_DLL/README.md

 ### main.cpp:
 The main file acts as the “frontend” of the application.
 It provides the console-based user interface, lets the user choose input files, triggers the analysis, and displays results based on the logic implemented in the src files.

+## How to run the app locally
+1. cd build
+2. cmake ..
+3. make
+4. ./dwell_log_app
+5. ../include/predicted_dwell_log.csv
+    You should get a message stating the number of records that were loaded
+6.

 ## Sources:

 https://iopscience.iop.org/article/10.1088/1361-6560/aaf26a/pdf

 https://www.youtube.com/watch?v=9KDrRaXVuK0

 https://aapm.onlinelibrary.wiley.com/doi/epdf/10.1002/mp.17062